That water or sewage leak

 Do not use caustic soda to remove blockages!

-A buildup of hair in causes a shower drain to block.
+Shower blockages and smells are fairly common.
+A buildup of hair causes a shower drain to block.
 Most drain caps are fairly easy to remove.
 They either clip or screw into the shower floor.
 Once the cap is off, remove any blockage.
 Run the shower on hot for a minute or so to clean out the drain.

 Look at the plumbing pipes outside your home.
 You will see that pipes have a small, medium or large inspection cap (eye).
 Open this cap to check for blockages that have not been cleared by cleaning out the drain, or u-trap.
 Use a hosepipe to flush the pipe out after the blockage has been removed.